 Let’s delve into the details of “vicarious liability.”

-The legal theory that applies to employees driving company vehicles is called “respondeat superior.”
+A: The legal theory that applies to employees driving company vehicles is called “respondeat superior.”
 It means “let the master answer.”
 It’s also called vicarious liability.
 Those are fancy ways of saying that employers are responsible for their employees’ actions while they are acting under the scope of their employment.

 When it comes to company vehicles, the “scope of their employment” means the employee is using the vehicle to drive to meetings or other off-site jobs, conduct deliveries, and perform other duties necessary to the position.
 This can even include company parties and picnics.
 Typically, the scope of employment does not include driving to and from work.
 But there are exceptions to that rule.
 Exactly what duties are included depends on the unique job description and employer-employee agreement.